Picross 3D Message Board

 - Like?

-It's slim pickings this week on the Nintendo Channel.
-Aside from the TV spot for Picross 3D above, there's only a handful of info videos for this week's downloads and a video of people reminiscing about Pokemon.
-There aren't even any new DS demos to check out.
+it be slim pickings this week on the Nintendo Channel.
+Aside from the TV spot for Picross 3D above, there's only a handful a info videos for this week's downloads 'n a video a people reminiscing about Pokemon.
+There aren't even any new DS demos t' check out.
 Come on, Nintendo -- throw us a bone!
 Preferably a DS demo-shaped bone ...

-Head past the break for the full list of this week's content.
+Head past the break for the full list a this week's content.

 Posted by Joystiq May 07 2010 13:00 GMT